-Lina Medina officially became the youngest confirmed mother in medical history, aged five, seven months and 21 days.
-She gave birth to a boy by a caesarean section on May 14, 1939, necessitated by her small pelvis.
+Lina Medina officially became the youngest confirmed mother in medical history, aged five, seven months, and 21 days.
+She gave birth to a boy by a cesarean section on May 14, 1939, necessitated by her small pelvis.
 The surgery was performed by Lozada and Dr. Busalleu, with Dr. Colareta providing anesthesia.

 As might be expected, sexual abuse was immediately considered.
 The father of Lina was arrested on suspicion of rape and incest.
-He was released due to lack of evidence.
+He was released due to a lack of evidence.
 Lina Medina never revealed who the real father of her child is, or the circumstances surrounding its impregnation.

-Throughout the years, many people have called her story a complete hoax, however, a number of doctors over the years have verified it based on biopsies, X rays of the fetal skeleton in utero, and photographs taken by the doctors caring for her.
+Throughout the years, many people have called her story a complete hoax, however, a number of doctors over the years have verified it based on biopsies, X-rays of the fetal skeleton in utero, and photographs taken by the doctors caring for her.

 Gerardo was raised believing that Medina was his sister, but found out at the age of 10 that she was his mother.
-He led a healthy life until 1979, when he died from bone marrow disease at the age of 40.
+He led a healthy life until 1979 when he died from bone marrow disease at the age of 40.
 In young adulthood, Medina worked as a secretary in the Lima clinic of Dr. Lozada, who gave her an education and helped put her son through high school.

 Medina later married Raúl Jurado and in 1972 had a second son, 33 years after her first.
 Lina Medina is alive today but refuses to give interviews.